sttp/Specification/CONTRIBUTING.md

 The source code "language" for the site is GitHub flavored [markdown](https://en.wikipedia.org/wiki/Markdown).
 Since this technical documentation may become the basis for other technical specifications or standards bodies, markdown is an ideal choice for the text.
 Markdown is a very simple, readable, plain-text based document formatting language with minimal syntax to learn.

 > :information_source: New to markdown?
-See [markdown editing](#markdown-editing) section below.
+See the [markdown editing](#markdown-editing) section below.

 A nightly "build" process has been established that will check if any changes have been committed to this public repository during the day and will combine all the individual section files into a single combined document, thus "compiling" the source code.
 This process will also convert the markdown files into [HTML](https://en.wikipedia.org/wiki/HTML) and [PDF](https://en.wikipedia.org/wiki/Portable_Document_Format) formats - see [Output](Output) folder for latest builds.

 Since this site is a [git](https://en.wikipedia.org/wiki/Git) based repository, all document updates and associated history will be archived in perpetuity making it easier to manage and track changes over time.
+See the [git workflow](#git-workflow) section below to start contributing updates.

 ## Section Editing